dharmab/skyeye/docs/CONTRIBUTING.md

 ## Run Using an ACMI File (Experimental)

 As an alternative to using a live DCS server, experimental support has been added for loading a `.txt.acmi` or `.acmi.zip` file.
-Use the `-acmi-file=path/to/file.acmi.zip` flag instead of `-telemetry-address`/`-telemetry-password`.
+Use the `--acmi-file=path/to/file.acmi.zip` flag instead of `--telemetry-address`/`--telemetry-password`.

 Currently, SkyEye will read until the end of the file and continue running.
 To examine a particular moment in time (e.g. for debugging), use the Tacview Client to clip the ACMI file to one that ends at the moment you want to examine.
-If demand exists I may add a flag to specify a timestamp via the command line.s
+If demand exists I may add a flag to specify a timestamp via the command line.

 ## Develop